WHAT IS VPN WIREGUARD

 2.1.
 Port forwarding

-.
-Add a port forwarding rule in which you specify:
+Port Forwarding.
+Add a port forwarding rule in

 Service Name: wireguard